-Fuzz is in France on a language immersion, and since we miss her already I’ve made a batch of her favorite pastries, pain au chocolat.
+Fuzz is in France on a language immersion, and since we miss her already I’ve made some Small Batch Pain au Chocolat — her favorite!.
 Hopefully she’ll be able to find something as good in Paris.
 Ha ha.
 But seriously, these are pretty darn good.

-I’ve been using this recipe for about 2 years now and just never had the guts to post it because I’m no pastry chef and as you can see from my photos, not that good at making things neat and symmetrical.
+I’ve been using this recipe for small batch pain au chocolat recipe for about 2 years now and just never had the guts to post it because I’m no pastry chef and as you can see from my photos, not that good at making things neat and symmetrical.
 Still, by some miracle these always come out amazingly delicious.

 The recipe gives you about 9 pastries, so if you need more than that you can click over to King Arthur’s recipe.
 My version is similar, but I halved the recipe, cut the salt a bit, reduced the baking temperature to curb butter leakage and changed the rolling dimensions so they’d work with the reduced amount of ingredients.
 I also make my butter block in a zipper bag which cuts the mess.